zimolzak/birthday-party/list.md

 layout: page
 ---

-AJZ (not Alex) Wish list, as of December 7, 2024.
+# AJZ (not Alex) Wish List

+As of December 13, 2024.

 - Go [here](/birthday-party/list-kid.html) for Alex list.
 - Go [here](/birthday-party/list-eam.html) for E.A.M. list.